Emergency action suspends license of Las Vegas psychiatrist

 In October, an investigative committee of the Nevada State Board of Medical Examiners issued an order of summary suspension of the license of Dr. Hisbay Ali.
 The order states that Ali had initiated a sexual relationship with a patient and illegally prescribed a controlled substance to a second patient.

-It also states that Ali failed to report to the board, as required by law, a domestic violence arrest in 2022 and a DUI arrest following a single-car accident in April of this year.
+It also states that Ali failed to report to the board, as required by law, a domestic violence arrest in 2022 and a DUI arrest following a single-car crash in April of this year.

 The investigative committee found “that the health, safety and welfare of the public is at imminent or continued risk of harm if Respondent (Ali) is permitted to continue practicing medicine,” the suspension order dated Oct.
 11 states.